 Tools and Technologies: AWS Lambda and API Gateway

 In part 7, we’ll refactor the AWS Lambda function to make it dynamic so it can be used with more than one exercise, introduce type checking on the client-side with React PropTypes, and update a number of components.
 We’ll also introduce another new Flask service to manage scores.
 Again, we’ll update the staging and production environments on ECS.

 Tools and Technologies: AWS Lambda and ECS, PropTypes, and Flask

-Join our mailing list to be notified about updates and new releases.
+Join our mailing list to be notified about course updates and new tutorials.